-Oh yes, we are talking about Passwords in this article.
-We see a LOT of people and it is surprising how many don’t know their passwords.
-70% of our time on jobs that require data transfer and setup have been involving password issues because people don’t know them and the recovery information isn’t up to date.
+Passwords, WiFi Driver Issues and the Social Media Craze – Oh yes, we are talking about passwords in this article.
+We see a LOT of people and it is surprising how many don’t know their login credentials.
+70% of our time on jobs that require data transfer and setup have been involving password recovery issues because people don’t know them and the account recovery information isn’t up to date.

 Now first off if your email account is signed into an app you are unlikely to be using a password to get into your emails.
 However, I promise you when it comes to putting your emails onto another device you definitely will need a password.
 Being told “I don’t have a password and never have” would indicate that ‘any man and his dog’ could access them and we don’t want that.

-With everything going crazy in the IT world at the minute and big corporations being the target of cyber attacks etc. we highly recommend that you:
+With everything going crazy in the IT world at the minute and big corporations being the target of cyber attacks and data breaches, we highly recommend that you:

-- Turn on 2 factor authentication so a code has to be sent to your phone (preferably mobile as there have been a number of issues sending codes to a landline)
+Turn on two-factor authentication (2FA) so a verification code has to be sent to your phone (preferably mobile as there have been a number of issues sending codes to a landline)

 WIFI DRIVER ISSUES

-There have been a spate of laptops (a few desktops have been affected too) whereby the WiFi has dropped off the earth after an update.
+There have been a spate of laptops (a few desktops have been affected too) whereby the WiFi has dropped off the earth after an update or Windows update.

 - Click on Start (Windows Icon)